 The United States National Highway Traffic Safety Administration is investigating why it took General Motors Co. almost a decade to recall 1.6 million cars over a faulty ignition switch linked to 13 deaths from crashes.

-"It is a major event for General Motors to apologize," said Clarence Ditlow, executive director of the Center for Auto Safety.
-"NHTSA will still want its penalty.
-They'll want to send a message to the other automakers to toe the line better."
+Clarence Ditlow, executive director of the Center for Auto Safety, remarked that the recall as a major event that General Motors should apologize for.
+However, the NHTSA will still impose penalty and it would want to send a message to the other carmakers to “toe the line better."
 GM, just like other carmakers, has a legal obligation to act on and report safety-related defects.

-NHTSA can impose up top $35 million in fines to hold carmakers more accountable after Toyota Motor Corp. recalled a large number of vehicles in 2010 due to sudden and unintended acceleration problems.
+NHTSA can impose up to $35 million in fines to hold carmakers more accountable.
+Toyota Motor Corp. has recalled a large number of vehicles in 2010 due to sudden and unintended acceleration problems.
 Toyota and Ford Motor Co. have paid the largest fines of over $17 million for delaying recalls.